microsoft/ivy/doc/examples/values.md

 not, we resize the array to make it one value larger, where the added value is `e`.

-Notice that in the implementation of `add`, we evaluate the preediate `contains`.
+Notice that in the implementation of `add`, we evaluate the predicate `contains`.
 IVy recognizes that `contains` is executable because the quantifier in the definition of `contains` is bounded.
 This means it can compile the quantifier into a loop from `0` to `arr.end(X)`.
 If you try to compile an unbounded quantifier into executable code, IVy will complain.

-Also notice that instead of `arr.end(s)+1`, we wrote `index.next(arr.end(s))`.
-That is, we are treating `index` as an abstract datatype, assuming only that it provides an order and an action `next`.
+Also notice that instead of `arr.end(s) + 1`, we wrote `index.next(arr.end(s))`.
+That is, we are treating `index` as an abstract datatype, assuming only that it provides an order `<` and an action `next`.
 From a software engineering point of view, this is probably useless abstraction.
 However, from a verification point of view, it is useful -- it allows us to verify `set` without using the